 We help reduce pollution in local rivers, streams, and wetlands caused by stormwater runoff, the number one source of water pollution in Oregon.

 Urbanization is taking a toll on the site, with streams eroding, habitat changing, and flooding of developed properties becoming more common.
 WES is beginning a project to improve the environmental functions of 3-Creeks Natural Area.

 The popular bridge has reopened and is now capable of withstanding a magnitude 9.0 earthquake.

 The Capital Improvement Program (CIP) plans, designs and builds major capital facilities in the areas WES serves, so that operating divisions can serve our customers' wastewater and surface water needs.

 The Carli Creek project is a 15-acre water quality facility along the Clackamas River.
 This project reduces surface water pollutants originating from the surrounding industrial area.

-Built in in 1974, the Kellogg facility is undergoing a major refurbishment and rehabilitation project that is scheduled for completion in 2020.
+Built in in 1974, the Kellogg Creek facility is undergoing a major refurbishment and rehabilitation project.

 Per- and Polyfluoroalkyl substances (PFAS) are human-made chemicals found in a wide range of products used by consumers.

 WES is investing in our infrastructure to provide resilient, reliable sanitary sewer service to protect the environment and serve your community.

 Rules and Standards are periodically revised to incorporate changes in permits and to reflect new technologies, approaches, and development patterns.